ajakka/react-native-here-explore/docs/components/PolylineView.md

 export default App;
 ```

-In this example, `PolylineView` is used to draw a red line between two points in New York City on the map.
-You can modify the `coordinates`, `lineColor`, and `lineWidth` props to customize the polyline's appearance and path.
+In this example, `PolylineView` is used to draw a red solid line between two points in New York City on the map.
+You can modify the `geoPolyline`, `lineColor`, `lineWidth`, and `lineType` props to customize the polyline's appearance and path.

----

 Remember to review the prop values and defaults to ensure the polyline appears as expected on your map.
 Happy mapping!